braze-inc/braze-docs/_docs/_home/templates/api_glossary.md

 Authorization: Bearer YOUR_REST_API_KEY
 {
-  "canvas_id": (required, string) see Canvas Identifier, "canvas_entry_properties": (optional, object) personalization key-value pairs that will apply to all users in this request, "broadcast": (optional, boolean) see Broadcast -- defaults to false on 8/31/17, must be set to true if "recipients" is omitted, "audience": (optional, Connected Audience Object) see Connected Audience,
+  "canvas_id": (required, string) see Canvas Identifier, "canvas_entry_properties": (optional, object) personalization key value pairs that will apply to all users in this request, "broadcast": (optional, boolean) see Broadcast -- defaults to false on 8/31/17, must be set to true if "recipients" is omitted, "audience": (optional, Connected Audience Object) see Connected Audience,
   // Including 'audience' will only send to users in the audience